 Financial Incentives for management represent 10-15% of the total bonus.
 These objectives apply to all Group level management members (Executive Committee members) plus Country Managers and Site Managers.
-The objective is aligned to our near-term Science Based target for Scope 1 and 2: Decrease of 6% of the Scopes 1 and 2 emissions (baseline 2022)
+The objective is aligned to our near-term Science Based target for Scope 1 and 2: Decrease of 6% of the 2022 baseline Scopes 1 and 2 emissions per year